MCG-NJU/Tra-MoE/README.md

 ## Low-Cost Dual-Arm Robot Demos

-The videos are all done automatically by learned policies.
+The videos are all done automatically by learned policy (Learn from human and robot data).

 | Fold | Pick and Pass | Pour |
 | --------- | ---------- | ----------- |